Technigo/project-news-site/README.md

 **⚫  Black Level (Advanced Goals)**

-- Add some animations to your project
+- Add some animations to your project.

 ## The problem